 Welcoming Visitor’s Center

 We have visited quite a few National Parks visitor’s centers.
 They can vary a great deal from quite simple and rustic to huge and busy.
 At Lassen Volcanic National Park, there is a visitor’s center at both the North entrance and the South entrance.
-At this time of year, the road is not complete passable from North to South.
+At this time of year, the road is not completely passable from North to South.
 Also, when we visited the North visitor’s center was not open yet.
 But the Visitor’s Center at the North Entrance of Lassen Volcanic National Park is the perfect blend of interactive and peaceful.
 There are informative displays, a beautiful 22 minute video, and a gift shop and cafe.
 This is your first stop for information on recommended hikes, drives, and activities.
 You can also get started on your Junior Ranger activity book to earn your Junior Ranger badge!

 Junior Ranger Activity Book and Badge